pycroscopy/scalable_analytics/jupyter_on_condo/README.md

    and

    ``wget https://raw.githubusercontent.com/pycroscopy/scalable_analytics/master/jupyter_on_condo/start_jlab.sh``

+5. Set a password for your JupyterLab server via:

+   1. First load the Anaconda module by typing:

+      ``module load anaconda3/5.1.0-pe3``

+   2. Next, set and confirm a password of your choice after typing:

+      ``jupyter notebook password``

 5. *OPTIONAL*: Consider joining the `#condo` channel on the [CADES SLACK group](cades@slack.com) to communicate with other users of the CADES SHPC Condos.